 "A couple of your paintings hanging on my wall give me endless pleasure."

-Diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards, she retired from this shortly afterwards because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
-She found painting offered a new meaning and direction in life.
+Diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards, she took up painting for the first time ever in January 2018 and found it offered a new meaning and direction in life.
 It allowed her in part to visualise her feelings about disability and her changing emotions about living with Parkinson's: the Facing Parkinson's series and that based on Movement.

 Every painting is accompanied by a short commentary from the artist detailing the background stimulus to the piece.
-As a poet, she feels the narrative behind the painting to be important in understanding the drive to create that image even whilst challenging the viewer to create their own meaning.
+As a poet and writer, as well as artist, she feels the narrative behind the painting to be important in understanding the drive to create that image even whilst challenging the viewer to create their own meaning.
 Many of her titles are from the poetry of TS Eliot, Shakespeare or her own poetry.

-An anthology of poems co-edited by her, "Jigsaw", contains a number of her poems and is available on Amazon.
-All proceeds of sales of this book are donate to Parkinson's UK.
-She is asked to judge poetry competitions and often donates paintings for auction to raise money for charity.
+An anthology of poems, "Jigsaw", contains a number of her poems and is available on Amazon.
+She co-edited this book.
+All proceeds of its sales are donated to Parkinson's UK.